venkram/gloo/docs/content/guides/traffic_management/request_processing/health_checks/_index.md

               value: example_value
             append: true
           - headerSecretRef:
-              name: example_name
+              name: example-name
-              namespace: example_namespace
+              namespace: example-namespace
             append: true
 {{< /highlight >}}

 A `header` represents an explicitly-specified header where the key is the header name and the value is the header value.
 In contrast, a `headerSecretRef` points to a header contained in a Kubernetes secret.
-Secrets for this purpose can be created with glooctl (instructions [here](https://docs.solo.io/gloo/latest/reference/cli/glooctl_create_secret_header/)).
+Secrets for this purpose can be [created with glooctl]({{< versioned_link_path fromRoot="/reference/cli/glooctl_create_secret_header" >}}).